bentoml/BentoML/docs/source/deployment/aws_lambda.rst

 deployment with single command, and customize deployment to fit your needs with parameters such as `memory_size` and `timeout`

-To deloy BentoService to AWS Lambda, we will use `bentoml lambda deploy` command.
+To deloy BentoService to AWS Lambda, use `bentoml lambda deploy` command.
 Deployment name and bento service name:version tag is required.

 .. code-block:: bash